jacobgardner/dominion_kingdom_builder/README.md

 The benefit of this app above the others are **NUMEROUS**.
 Well at least a couple...

- * It's open source - Add or remove features.
+ * It's open source -- Add or remove features.
 If I like your changes, I'll merge them.
 If I don't like you're changes, I'll tell you why.
- * Support for multiple supply piles from a single collection --
+ * Support for multiple supply piles from a single collection -- Have more than 6 people that want to play from your single collection of cards?
+Well you can make completely non-conflicting kingdoms from the same collection.
+ * Card-type constraints -- Whether you want to play with no attack cards or nothing but them, you can set those constraints and customize your game.
+ * Print out the kingdom alphabetically, sorted by cost, and/or grouped by expansion.
+Whatever you want.

 Prerequisites
 -------------